 - Align individual goals with corporate strategy — Managers must ensure that new hires fully understand the company’s strategic goals and are properly prepared to deliver through individual objectives that support this higher-level vision.
 When employees are aware of what they’re being evaluated for and what’s expected, they tend to do a better job.
 And when they’re encouraged to create goals that are in sync with something larger, workers tend to feel more of a sense of purpose and importance, which leads to a happier workplace.

 The importance of mentoring in new hire orientation

 Mentoring programs have become a popular way for firms to assist new hires during the initial months on the job.
 By being paired with appropriate mentors (more experienced employees who act as a new hire’s guide to your workplace), newcomers gain valuable, real-world experience and skills that are difficult to transmit in classroom settings or workshops.

 Businesses that implement employee mentorship programs as part of their new hire orientation find a lot of benefit in them.
 Learn strategies for including these opportunities into your new hire orientation program.

 Beyond new hire orientation

 A key part of the onboarding process is thorough follow-up.
 You or supervising managers should meet with new hires at predetermined points: two weeks after the first day on the job, a month after, two months after, or at intervals that work best for each job’s complexity and take into account any changes in responsibilities.

-Following the lead of performance reviews, these meetings allow you to check in with new hires to find out how things are going for them.
+Following the lead of performance reviews, these meetings allow you to check in with new hires to find out how things are going.
 You could ask some of these questions: